Tiresias projekt

 Falschrum Center for the Rejection of Received Forms

-This April and May, at Falschrum Books in Berlin Neukölln, the Falschrum Center for the Rejection of Received Forms continues as an in-person learning center dedicated to creative practice across, between, and beyond conventional modes.
+May and June 2026, at Falschrum Books in Berlin Neukölln, the Falschrum Center for the Rejection of Received Forms continues as an in-person learning center dedicated to creative practice across, between, and beyond conventional modes.
 Our anti-curriculum is a series of experiments to elaborate on the pleasures which are usually peripheral, found while in pursuit of something else.

 We teach in harmony with Falschrum Books’ mission of amalgamating art, literature, and research, in order to overturn expectations and create environments of possibility.
 The facilitators at the Center for Rejection teach exactly what they are interested in—this is not a professionalizing space, it is a space of mutation.